Sage-Bionetworks/jccli/README.md

 3. Make commits to that branch (in this example, `john-smith:jccli/fix-typo-in-docs`).
 When pushed to GitHub, they should trigger Travis to run unit tests and integration tests.
-For the integration tests to pass, contributors need to make sure that the `JC_API_KEY` environmental variable in their Travis CI environment is set to a [Jumpcloud API Key](https://jumpcloud.com/demo) &mdash;specifically, one corresponding to a "blank" Jumpcloud instance.
+For the integration tests to pass, contributors need to make sure that the `JC_API_KEY` environmental variable in their Travis CI environment is set to a [Jumpcloud API Key](https://jumpcloud.com/demo) &mdash;specifically, one corresponding to an "empty" JumpCloud instance (i.e. it should have no users, groups, etc.).
 4. Make a pull request from the feature/issue branch on the fork (e.g. `john-smith:jccli/fix-typo-in-docs`) to `Sage-Bionetworks:jccli/master`.
 5. Wait for maintainers to review code and approve the pull request.